lupus-magnus/iboox/README.md

 ### 🧠 Project Responsabilities:

 - [x] Persist application data in a NOSQL database (MongoDB).
-- [x] Configure email service on Nodejs
+- [x] Configure email service on NodeJS
 - [x] Design /home and email marketing on Figma
 - [x] Develop the frontend for /home and email marketing on code.
 - [x] Use the MVC model for maintaining good code practices.